cevans87/atools/README.md

 - __memoize__ - a function decorator for sync and async functions that memoizes results.
 - __async_test_case__ - a test class/function decorator that enables test functions to be async.
+- __rate__ - a function decorator for sync and async functions that rate limits calls.

 ## memoize
     Decorates a function call and caches return value for given inputs.